csheahan/NumberTheoryProblems/README.md

                            factorization
     - [Problem 4][3.5.4] - Find the number of zeros at the end of n!
     - [Problem 5][3.5.5] - Find the prime factorization of n!
+    - [Problem 6][3.5.6] - Find the number of powerful numbers less than a positive integer

 ### Documentation ###